akhegr/Sparetime/Vejret/README.md

 # Project-vejret
-In this folder, I have uploaded the files, I have used to transfer the Weater data from an Arduino and to recieve on an Apache server.
+In this folder, I have uploaded the files, I have used to transfer the Weather data from an Arduino and to recieve it on an Apache server.

-See the full project on: http://projects.akselhg.dk/fritid/arduino/vejret/
+See the full project on: http://www.akselhg.dk/Projects/Sparetime/Arduino/Vejret